JaninaWibker/tm_vm/readme.md

 # Turing Machine Virtual Machine

-> **WIP**: some features listed here are not yet implemented such as pdf and react output for example.
+> **WIP**: some features listed here are not yet implemented such as react and proper pdf output for example.

 The idea is to make it easy to run **small** turing machines and visualize their state using tex.